sameer-n012/food-review/README.md

 # Food Review

-This project was made using MongoDB, Nodejs, Express, React, and Redux.
+This project was made by [Sameer N.](https://github.com/sameer-n012) using MongoDB, Nodejs, Express, React, and Redux.
+This project was inspired by and built based on tutorial videos by [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) and [JavaScript Mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A)

 ## Run Instructions